 Biography

-Edward Reines is Co-Head of Weil’s nationwide Patent Litigation practice, Co-Head of the Firm’s Life Sciences practice, and a member of the Firm’s Technology Litigation practice.
+Edward Reines is Head of Weil’s nationwide Patent Litigation practice, Head of the Firm’s Life Sciences practice, and a member of the Firm’s Technology Litigation practice.
 He is a first-chair trial lawyer and trusted appellate advocate with extensive experience in the life sciences and technology sectors.

 He also has been recognized twice by The American Lawyer in its “Litigator of the Week” feature, including in 2016 for making a “rare and powerful case for the unusual remedy of a preliminary injunction” for client Illumina in a high-stakes patent infringement dispute, and most recently in 2019 for “shut[ting] down [a] nationwide patent attack against HP” and its customers in an “exceptional case” where he prevailed on summary judgment and persuaded the court to award attorneys’ fees.
-Additionally, Edward is ranked in Chambers USA as one of the top Life Sciences and Patent practitioners in California and nationally, where clients praise his ability to “think ten steps ahead of his adversaries” and note “he is a very quick study and delivers top-grade service.”
+Additionally, Edward is ranked in Chambers USA as one of the top Life Sciences and Patent practitioners in California and nationally, and also as one of the top IP Appellate lawyers nationally, where clients call him a “great strategic thinker” and a “super lawyer, a great communicator and a brilliant orator,” and praise his ability to “think ten steps ahead of his adversaries” and note “he is a very quick study and delivers top-grade service.”
 He is ranked as a leading lawyer in Chambers Global in the area of Intellectual Property: Patent, where clients note that he is a “master strategist” who “thinks quickly on his feet and is a big-picture thinker.”
-Edward also is recognized by The Legal 500 US in the areas of Appellate and Patent Litigation: Full Coverage, and by Benchmark Litigation as a “National Star” and “Local Litigation Star” for Intellectual Property.
+Edward also is recognized by The Legal 500 US in the areas of Appellate, Life Sciences, and Patent Litigation: Full Coverage, and by Benchmark Litigation as a “National Star” and “Local Litigation Star” for Intellectual Property.
 He is named among the IAM Global Leaders, The World’s Leading Patent Professionals for Patent Litigation in California, as well as one of the top 35 practitioners before the Federal Circuit, by IAM Patent 1000, with sources commenting that he is “an aggressive advocate and worthy adversary,” and “he simply gets good results and that is why he gets hired for big cases.”

 Among his public service commitments, Edward is Past-President of the Federal Circuit Bar Association and Past-President of the Federal Bar Association’s Northern District of California Chapter, and he teaches patent litigation at Berkeley Law School.
 Edward is dedicated to supporting disabled veterans rights via pro bono advocacy, and he recently joined the Board of Directors of Grateful Guitars, a non-profit that donates guitars – modeled on those used by legendary jam band musicians such as Jerry Garcia – to up-and-coming and struggling musicians.